soumilvavikar/foundry-upgradeable-smart-contracts/README.md

 - Upgradeable smart contracts allow developers to modify or extend the functionality of deployed contracts without disrupting the existing system or requiring users to interact with a new contract address.
 - This is achieved by separating the contract's logic and storage, enabling updates to the logic while preserving the contract's state and user interactions.

-## Reasons to Use Upgradeable Smart COntracts
+## Reasons to Use Upgradeable Smart Contracts

 - **Bug Fixes and Security Patches**: Developers can address vulnerabilities or bugs discovered after deployment without requiring users to switch to a new contract.
 - **Feature Enhancements**: New features or improvements can be added seamlessly as decentralized applications (dApps) evolve.